wp-plugins/orbisius-simple-shortlink/readme.txt

 Just install the plugin and activate it.
 The feedback text appear in the public area

 == Changelog ==

+= 1.0.1 =
+* Updated descriptions and links to product page.

 = 1.0.0 =
 * Initial release